It wasn’t your dog that attacked you or your loved one and caused serious harm.

 - The potential damages include compensation for the full amount of the dog bite injury suffered.

-- Was somewhere where she did not have a legal right to be.
+- Somewhere where she did not have a legal right to be.

-If you have questions about how this law applies to you, then please contact us today for a free consultation.
+If you have questions about how this law applies to you or about other resources that could be useful to your dog bite case, then please contact us today for a free consultation.
 Our experienced Illinois dog bite lawyers know that dog bite injuries are often personal and the dog’s owner may be your neighbor, relative, or friend.
 We also know what your injuries can cost you, and we work with insurance companies to get our clients the fair and just recoveries they deserve.